This content is deprecated. Please refer to the up to date "Frequently Asked Questions" page at this address: https://boardgamearena.com/#!faq

 - Even if you are in a losing position, it is always more interesting (for your ELO and your reputation) to play the game until the end.

-- Make sure that if your opponent left the game (or has been disconnected), it won't take long before you can expel him and win the game by forfeit.
+- Make sure that if your opponent left the game (or has been disconnected), it won't take long before you can expel them and win the game by forfeit.

 - Expelling an opponent is always a volunteer action, so you can agree with your opponent to forget the time limit if you want to.

-- If your opponent does not play and run out of time, this is always more interesting for you to try to make him back into the game than to punish him with penalties or skipping turn.
+- If your opponent does not play and run out of time, this is always more interesting for you to try to make them rejoin the game than to punish them with penalties or skipping turn.

 In anyway, don't forget that respecting your allotted time is VERY important.